-SPL's export plans likely will prove uneconomical.
+Magnolia's export plans likely will prove uneconomical.
 Currently, there are significant disparities between domestic natural gas commodity prices and prices in some nations that rely on LNG imports.
-These disparities provide would-be exporters with appealing arbitrage
+These disparities provide would-be exporters with appealing arbitrage opportunities in the short-term, but they will not last.
+Gas rich shale deposits are a global phenomenon that is just now beginning to be tapped.
+Also, despite relatively low domestic

 Officials are planning a series of compressed natural gas ("CNG") filling pumps at existing filling stations across the Pennsylvania US Route 6, stretching 400 miles from New York State near Milford, Pike County, Pa. in the east and through Crawford County, Pa. to the Ohio state line on the west, known as "PA Route 6 CNG Corridor;" at the same time, Chesapeake Energy is converting its vehicles in northeastern Pennsylvania to CNG and working with a local convenience-store chain and transit authority to foster further CNG integration.
-Eric Hrin, Pennsylvania Looks to CNG, The Daily Review Online (May 26, 2011) available at: http://thedailyreview.com/news/pennsylvania-looks-to-cng-1.1135267; see also, Texas S.B.
+Eric Hrin, Pennsylvania Looks to CNG, The Daily Review Online (May 26, 2011), available at http://thedailyreview.com/news/pennsylvania-looks-to-cng-1.1135267; see also, Texas S.B.
 20 (On July 15, 2011, the governor of Texas signed S.B.
 20, supporting a network of natural gas-refueling stations along the Texas Triangle between Dallas/Ft.
 Worth, San Antonio, and Houston.
 The new legislation will lay a foundation for wider-scale deployment of heavy-duty, mid- and light-duty natural gas vehicles ("NGVs") in the Texas market).